Absolute Power (film)

-Absolute Power is a 1997 American political action thriller film produced by, directed by, and starring Clint Eastwood as a master jewel thief, Luther Whitney, who witnesses the killing of a woman by Secret Service agents.
+Absolute Power is a 1997 American political thriller film produced by, directed by, and starring Clint Eastwood as a master jewel thief, Luther Whitney, who witnesses the killing of a woman by Secret Service agents.
 The screenplay by William Goldman is based on the 1996 novel Absolute Power by David Baldacci.
 Screened at the 1997 Cannes Film Festival, the film also stars Gene Hackman, Ed Harris, Laura Linney, Judy Davis, Scott Glenn, Dennis Haysbert, and Richard Jenkins.
 It was also the last screen appearance of E. G. Marshall.
 The scenes in the museum were filmed in the Walters Art Museum, where Whitney is copying a painting by El Greco: "Saint Francis Receiving the Stigmata".
+Absolute Power was released by Sony Pictures Releasing on February 14, 1997.
+The film received mixed reviews from critics and grossed $92.8 million against a $50 million budget.

 Plot

 In Washington, D.C., master thief Luther Whitney breaks into the mansion of billionaire Walter Sullivan.
 He is forced to hide upon the arrival of Sullivan's wife Christy, on a drunken rendezvous with Alan Richmond, the President of the United States.
 Hidden behind the bedroom vault's one-way mirror, Luther watches as Richmond becomes sexually violent; Christy, in self-defense, wounds his arm with a letter opener.
 Richmond screams for help, and Secret Service agents Bill Burton and Tim Collin burst in, see Christy about to stab the President, and fatally shoot her.
 Chief of Staff Gloria Russell arrives, and they stage the scene to look like a burglary gone wrong.
 Luther is unnoticed until he makes his getaway, pursued by the agents, but he manages to escape with millions in valuables as well as the incriminating letter opener.

 Detective Seth Frank heads the murder investigation.
 Though Luther, known to authorities as a high-profile burglar, becomes a prime suspect, Frank does not believe he is a murderer because he was never a violent criminal.
 Burton asks Frank to keep him informed on the case and wiretaps Frank's office telephone.
 Just as Luther is about to flee the country, he sees Richmond on television publicly commiserating with Sullivan – a close friend and financial supporter of the president – on his loss.
 Incensed, Luther decides to bring Richmond to justice.